Place balloons and posters outside your studio or space so people can find your site. (You will get these when you pick up maps.)

 Thank visitors for coming — do refer them to other artists if they ask for suggestions on whose work to see!

 Stock up on hand-outs about your art - business cards, postcards, brochures, etc. - and encourage visitors to take them.
-If you don't have your own design, personalizable SOS postcards and business cards will be available soon on our website here!
+If you don't have your own design, personalizable SOS postcards and business cards are now available on our Promotional Graphics page.

 Make sure to put your website address on your business cards!